-Housi ng Need Criteria Priority Group c) Where an applicant is living with parents or other members of the immediate family.
+Housing Need Criteria Priority Group applicant's ability to make full use of the property. iv) Lacking Amenities Where an applicant lives in accommodation lacking one or more of f High Priority the following amenities: Bath or Shower Inside Toilet Hot water supply to the kitchen and/or bathroom v) Sharing Amenities Where the applicant shares the facilities listed with people who are e Medium Priority not part of their immediate family: • Toilet Bathroom • Kitchen Living Room vi) Insecurity of Tenure a) Where an applicant has no permanent tenancy or security of tenure and is not living in the family home. of Medium Priority b) Where an applicant is living in tied accommodation as a condition of their employment and they have to leave that accommodation through no fault of their own (This also applies to cases where an applicant is the partner of a deceased person and the accommodation was tied to the deceased person's employment and another employee requires the accommodation).
+High Priority c) Where an applicant is living with parents or other members of the immediate family.
 Standard Priority d) Where an applicant is living in hostel accommodation.
-Medium Priority e) Where an applicant 's sole residence is a mobile home or caravan.
-Medium Priority f) Where an applicant is a young person (between the age of 16 - 25 years) leaving residential care provided by a local authority, and as part of an agreed Pathways Assessment Process High Priority e will require written supporting evidence and a home visit may be dout to confirm need.
-Applic roviding or Receiving Support cants need to live in a particular location to receive daily support friends/relatives where support is not available in current location.
-Medium Priority cants need to give daily support to friend/relatives where no other n within the locality is able to provide such support.
-Medium Priority Priority will be given to those applicants who require to travel more 30 minutes by public transport to give or receive support. viii) E Where emplo Where to mo ix) Ch Where Examployment/Child Care/Education e an applicant has previously been unemployed and has obtained byment and wishes to move to be nearer that employment. e an applicant has been transferred by his/her employer and wishes ve to be closer to that employment. hildcare e parents need daily childcare assistance from relatives or friends se of employment, transport problems, the child's educational Medium Priority needs , or where the child has severe physical disability or severe ioural problems.
-Medium Priority When ucation current housing circumstances affect access to appropriate tional facilities.
-These may include: Medium Priority e a child has "severe low incidence disabilities" and their needs are catered for within a Glasgow City Council school. weatum Friority where e severe disruption to the education of a child is threatened - such as a family is forced to move out of accommodation and a child is due certificate level examinations within the current school session.
+Medium Priority e) Where an applicant's sole residence is a mobile home or caravan.
+Medium Priority f) Where an applicant is a young person (between the age of 16 - 25 years) leaving residential care provided by a local authority, and as part of an agreed Pathways Assessment Process High Priority Thenue will require written supporting evidence and a home visit may be carried out to confirm need. vii) Providing or Receiving Support Applicants need to live in a particular location to receive da support from friends/relatives where support is not available current location.
+Applicants need to give daily support to friend/relatives where r no Medium Priority

+Housing Need Criteria Priority Group other person within the locality is able to provide such support.
+Note: Priority will be given to those applicants who require to travel more than 30 minutes by public transport to give or receive support. viii) Employment/Child Care/Education Maaliuwa Dulaultu Where an applicant has previously been unemployed and has Medium Priority obtained employment and wishes to move to be nearer that employment.
+Where an applicant has been transferred by his/her employer and wishes to move to be closer to that employment. ix) Childcare Where parents need daily childcare assistance from relatives or friends because of employment, transport problems, the child's Medium Priority educational needs, or where the child has severe physical disability or severe behavioural problems. x) Education When current housing circumstances affect access to appropriate educational facilities.
+These may include: Medium Priority Where a child has "severe low incidence disabilities" and their needs are being catered for within a Glasgow City Council school.
+Where severe disruption to the education of a child is threatened - such as where a family is forced to move out of accommodation and a child is due to sit certificate level examinations within the current school session.